drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 ## Methodology

-- Discuss the software and hardware resources that will be required for the project.

 ## System Architecture
 - Provide a detailed overview of the proposed system architecture including the tools and technologies that will be used to develop and deploy the system